 For information about other St. Patrick’s Day-related events in the Lower Mainland, click Vancouver on St. Patrick’s Day.
-For details about CelticFest in 2019, see below.
+For information about CelticFest though, see below.

 CelticFest St. Patrick’s Celebrations

-Although running over a longer period of time than in years prior to 2018, in 2019 Celticfest will again be a scaled-back version of what it was in previous years, and even more scaled-back from what it was in earlier years when it included the annual St. Patrick’s Day parade.
+Although running over a longer period of time than in years prior to 2018, in 2019 Celticfest was again a scaled-back version of what it had been in previous years, and even more scaled-back from what it was in earlier years when it included the annual St. Patrick’s Day Parade.

-Last year Celticfest had about one concert in late February and then four other music-related events on March 15th to 17th in the lead up to St. Patrick’s Day.
+A couple of years ago Celticfest had about one concert in late February and then four other music-related events in the week leading up to St. Patrick’s Day.

-In 2019 there is an Irish-themed play running from February 22nd until March 16th, an “Irish in Vancouver’s Got TALENT” event on February 23rd, and the annual Ceilidh event on March 16th.
-Similar to previous years, there are also two concerts by the Vancouver Welsh Men’s Choir on the St. Patrick’s Day weekend (so March 16th and 17th in 2019).
+In 2019 there was an Irish-themed play running from February 22nd until March 16th, an “Irish in Vancouver’s Got TALENT” event on February 23rd, and the annual Ceilidh event on March 16th.
+Similar to previous years, there were also two concerts by the Vancouver Welsh Men’s Choir on the St. Patrick’s Day weekend (so March 16th and 17th in 2019).

 Vancouver’s Celtic Village (in 2017)

-In past years, along with the annual St. Patrick’s Day Parade, the main event during Celticfest was the Celtic Village (which didn’t take place in 2018 and won’t be happening in 2019 either, unless plans change).
+In past years, along with the annual St. Patrick’s Day Parade, the main event during Celticfest was the Celtic Village (which hasn’t taken place since 2017).

 At the Celtic Village in past years there was live music, dancing, food vendors and all sorts of street market stalls and things to see.
 It was also free (unless you arrived after 7 pm in which case there was a $10 fee).